luochen1990/lazy-list/README.md

 - better performance.
 - well named and designed helper functions.
-- allowing recursive lazylist definition.
+- allowing recursive LazyList definition.
-- almost no gap between normal Array and lazylist.
+- almost no gap between normal Array and LazyList.
 - includes useful things like random_gen, permutation_gen, cartProd.
 - fully tested.
 - use it without CoffeeScript is also ok.
-- ES6 supported. (you can use the for...of syntax to enumerate an lazylist)
+- ES6 supported. (you can use the for...of syntax to enumerate an LazyList)

 Conceptions
 -----------

 Here explained the core conceptions of lazy.coffee. you can find [**APIs' descriptions and demo** here](APIs.md)

-### nil, lazylist, iterator
+### nil, LazyList, Iterator

-these three concepts gives the core definition of lazylist.
+these three concepts gives the core definition of LazyList.

-- *iterator* is a function which keeps status in it's closure, everytime you call an iterator may got different return values.
+- *Iterator* is a function which keeps status in it's closure, everytime you call an Iterator may got different return values.
-- *lazylist* is almost a list except it is lazy evaluated. you can call the `.iter()` method to get a new iterator of a lazylist.
+- *LazyList* is almost a list except it is lazy evaluated. you can call the `.iter()` method to get a new Iterator of a LazyList.
-- `nil` is both an empty list and the end sign of a lazylist.
+- `nil` is both an empty list and the end sign of a LazyList.
-- the function `lazylist` is used to define a lazylist from a without-argument-function which returns an iterator.
+- the function `LazyList` is used to define a LazyList from a without-argument-function which returns an Iterator.
-- the function `iterator` is used to get an iterator from a without-argument-function which keeps status in it's closure. the `.next()` method is provided to support ES6 standard.
+- the function `Iterator` is used to get an Iterator from a without-argument-function which keeps status in it's closure. the `.next()` method is provided to support ES6 standard.

 ### constants/producers, decorators/combiners, consumers

-- *constants* and *producers* is provided to get most used lazylists.
+- *constants* and *producers* is provided to get most used LazyLists.
-- *decorators* and *combiners* is provided to get new lazylist from existing lazylists.
+- *decorators* and *combiners* is provided to get new LazyList from existing LazyLists.
-- *consumers* is provided to get some normal value or side effects via enumerating a lazylist.
+- *consumers* is provided to get some normal value or side effects via enumerating a LazyList.

 Most Possible Abuse
 -------------------

 ### use `map` to do side effect.

-you should **never** do side effect in the argument function of `map` or any other decorators/combiners. if you want to enumerate a lazylist to do something, `foreach` is exactly what you want.
+you should **never** do side effect in the argument function of `map` or any other decorators/combiners. if you want to enumerate a LazyList to do something, `foreach` is exactly what you want.

 ie. lots of people used to do things like this: